kenken64/examtopics-data-labeler/README.md

-# AWS Certification Web Application
+# Exambot Data Labeler Web Application

 This project has evolved into a comprehensive web application designed to assist with AWS certification preparation and management.
 It features a PDF data labeler, robust user authentication, and various management interfaces for certificates, payees, and question assignments.